DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/searching.md

 ### Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial searching value in the `SearchState` plugin's `defaultSearchValue` property.
+In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial searching value in the `SearchState` plugin's `defaultValue` property.

 .embedded-demo(grid-searching/uncontrolled-mode)

 ### Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the search option to the `SearchState` plugin's `searchValue` property and handle the `onSearchValueChange` event to control the search state externally.
+In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the search option to the `SearchState` plugin's `value` property and handle the `onValueChange` event to control the search state externally.

 .embedded-demo(grid-searching/controlled-mode)